Get Your Free Mesothelioma Guide

 The National Cancer Information Center has a cancer help line available 24/7.
 It has trained cancer information specialists who answer calls and emails from people with cancer, their caregivers, family members and friends.

-The center is provided by the American Cancer Society, which also helps people find local resources and cancer support groups in their area.
-You may reach the center by calling 1-800-227-2345.
+The American Cancer Society, which also helps people find local resources and cancer support groups in their area, provides the center.
+You can call the center at 1-800-227-2345.

-If you double as a caregiver and family member, remember, a solid support system is also essential for your well-being.
-Taking on this new role is difficult, and it is not something you should do alone.
+If you double as a caregiver and family member, a solid support system is also essential for your well-being.
+Taking on this new role is difficult, and it’s not something you should do alone.
 Ask for help.
-You can build a reliable mesothelioma support network to assist you during this challenging time.
+You can build a reliable mesothelioma support network to assist you.

-Professional help from a mental health counselor can help you or your loved one cope with depression and anxiety.
-These emotions may accompany any life-threatening illness, and this is especially true if you’re diagnosed with mesothelioma.
-Depression is not just feeling down or blue.
-It is a clinical condition that may require treatment by a professional.
+Professional help from a mental health professional can help you or your loved one cope with depression and anxiety.
+These emotions may accompany any life-threatening illness like mesothelioma.
+Depression isn’t just feeling down or blue.
+It’s a clinical condition that may require treatment by a professional.

 Clinical depression comes with a unique set of symptoms.
 Among them are mood swings, fatigue, feelings of sadness or emptiness that last for more than a few days, feelings of helplessness or worthlessness and changes in eating and sleeping habits.